Skip to main content

 As a researcher, you will want to know about the latest research being published in your field.
 Ideally, you would like to know about research, even before it's published.
 If you don't keep abreast with ongoing research, there is the risk that your literature review and bibliography will be incomplete or worse your research will duplicate what others have already achieved.

 Alerting services enable you to find out about the latest research in your field soon after it's published.
 They can provide lists of new journal articles etc. targeted to your research topic, via either regular e-mails or an RSS feed to a web page.
-Sign up for training via LibSmart.
+The Library run occassional training on these services as part of our 'Keeping up-to-date with your research' session.
+Check when it is next on and sign up for training via LibSmart.

-To create an RSS feed using RefWorks, see the RefWorks: collecting references page.
 If you create an e-mail alert, you will receive regular e-mails containing new references.
-Procedures vary by database or database platform, but you always need to register with the database first:
+Procedures vary by database or database platform, but you always need to register with the database first.
+Below are instructions on how to set up alerts on some of our major database platforms.
+To access these databases, go to our Databases A-Z webpage.

 Ebscohost databases:

-Academic Search Complete, Business Source Premier, CINAHL Plus, GreenFile, Historical Abs, LISTA, MLA, PsycInfo and SportDiscus
+Academic Search Complete, Business Source Premier, CINAHL Plus, Education databases (BEI, Educational Abstracts and ERIC), GreenFile, Historical Abs, LISTA, APA PsycInfo and SportDiscus

 1. Open one (or more) of the Ebscohost databases and login to Ebscohost (or register if you have not already done so).

-2. Perform a search, then go to Alert/Save/Share above the results.
+2. Perform a search, then open the Share dropdown above the results.

-3. Go to E-mail Alert and enter your email address and frequency of alert, e.g. once a month.
+3. In the option 'Create and alert', o to E-mail Alert and enter your email address and setting options, i.e. frequency of alert, e.g. once a month.
+Note.
+You can also set up an RSS feed from this area.

 4. Save Alert.
 You should receive e-mail confirmation that your alert has been successfully created.